abikesa/matrix/README.md

 1. Construct
    - Neo's dream
+   - Trinity: everyone is looking for him; its the question that brought you here
 2. Metaphysics
    - `That is impossible`
    - Right now all I can tell you is that you are in `danger`